axd1967/lander/README.md

 ## About the files

 The dumps have been generated with [Swiss Micros](http://www.swissmicros.com/) (modified, see /vendor/swissmicros/master) [encoding/decoding scripts](/extern/swissmicros/decode RAM dump.htm).
-- [code_dump.txt](code_dump.txt): decoded program, line per line; sometimes contains comments
 - [mnemonic.txt](mnemonic.txt): equivalent program in mnemonic form. note that this file /might/ be more recent than the DM file.
-- [HP.xml](HP.xml): simple Notepad++ syntax highlighter
+This is the most recent version of the code.
+- [code_dump.txt](code_dump.txt): decoded program, line per line; sometimes contains comments.
+Informative, can be different from the mnemonic file.
 - [DM15_M1B.txt](DM15_M1B.txt): can be uploaded via the serial link (see also [firmware](extern/swissmicros/firmware.txt) and [instructions](extern/swissmicros/instructions.php.txt))

-NOTE: this is a buggy tool.
+NOTE: the HTML encoder is a buggy tool: the "dump from calc" is not always usable when it has been generated from the mnemonic form.

 # RELEASE HISTORY <a name="rh"></a>